gaowq1994/ee4308_project_adriel_wenqi/README.md

 # EE4308 - Advances in Intelligent Systems and Robotics - Part 1 Project - NUS 2019 #
 --------------------------
 Turtlebot simulation in Gazebo.
-The aim of this project is to navigate the turtlebot autonomously from position (x,y) = (0,0) to (x,y) = (4,4) in a previously unknown 9m x 9m map.
+The aim of this project is to navigate the turtlebot autonomously from start position (x,y) = (0,0) to goal position (x,y) = (4,4) in a 9m x 9m map with unknown maze conifguration.

 The project is part of the assessment in the first half of the course EE4308: Advances in Intelligent Systems and Robotics taught at the National University of Singapore (NUS) during Semester 2 of AY2018/19.